sop/wslscript/README.md

 Other files can be passed as path arguments by dragging and dropping them into `.sh` file icon.

-Scripts are executed in the same folder where the script file is located.
+Scripts are executed in the same folder where the script file is located, ie. `$PWD` is set to script's directory.

 Note that Drag & Drop handler may not work until reboot.

 ## TODO

-- Multiple configurable file extensions
 - WSL distro selection
 - Exit modes (leave terminal open on error, always close, etc.)
 - Optionally register for all users